DRMWORLD/DRM-KEYS/README.md

 # DRM-KEYS
 Platforms MPDs And KEYs to use in DRM Panel to boost your IPTV Business
- # JOIN CHANNEL FOR DRM SCRIPTS AND DRM PANEL
+ # JOIN TELEGRAM CHANNEL FOR DRM SCRIPTS AND DRM PANEL
 #  https://t.me/+JKZ3sOsVfEY4OWM0